1point618/codename-exemplar/modules/i3_bugediting.md

 USER COMPLETES LESSON

-Great job `@user`!
+Great job @sabinamehmedovic!
 That was a lot of help for us, and a lot to learn for you.
 Let's take a step back and learn more about what you just did.
 The steps you took are called **The GitHub Workflow**, and they are a very important part of how we do work on GitHub.

 In the next issue, we'll go through the workflow again, this time more slowly as we add a new feature to the app.
 When you're ready, go to the new issue I just created and assigned to you called **Add a Contact Us Page** and we'll get started there.